Your participation plan lists all the requirements you must meet to get DSP.

 - you aren’t sure if you can participate

-- you’re having difficulty getting medical evidence.
+- you’re finding it hard to get medical evidence.